 We can’t tell you for sure when a class is coming back again, (we usually schedule about 1 – 2 months in advance) but we are happy to add your email address to that class’s notification list and let you know the next time we post a session!
 Just email us at firstname.lastname@example.org, let us know which class you’d like to be notified about, and we’ll add you to the list!

 - Proof of current rabies for all classes other than Puppy Manners and Adolescent Manners

 - Proof of current DHLPP/DH2PP vaccine for all adult classes

 - Proof of at least 2 in the series of DHLPP/DH2PP vaccines for puppy and adolescent classes and playgroups

 Bordatella, leptospirosis and canine flu vaccine are not required.

 Please note – our trainers do not have access to SF SPCA hospital records!
 Please bring proof of vaccination to the first week of every class – even if you’ve showed them before for another program.
 Paper records or online records displayed on a smartphone are fine.

-We do not offer group training classes with dogs at our Pacific Heights Campus.
+We do not offer group training classes with dogs at our Pacific Heights Campus – we do not have a large enough space to safely and effectively accommodate a group dog training class at that location.
 All group dog training classes take place at our Mission Campus, in one of our three indoor dog training spaces.

 Fees are per dog.
 Any and all human members of the household are welcome to accompany their dog to class.